chrisgrieser/pdf-annotation-extractor-alfred/README.md

 - Underlines
 - Free Comments
 - Strikethroughs
-- Rectangles as Images (with optional OCR for the images)
+- Rectangles as Images

 Highlights, Underlines and Strikethroughs are extracted as blockquotes when the have no comments, and as annotated quote when they have a comment.
 Highlights and Underlines are extracted in visually the same way, while Strikethroughs are extracted as Markdown Strikethroughs.

 ### Automatic Page Number Identification
 The *correct* page numbers will automatically from the BibTex Library.
 If there is no start-page information in the BibTex entry (e.g. monographies), you are prompted to enter the page number manually.
 - Enter the __true page number of your first PDF page__. *Example*:__ if the first PDF page represents the page number 104, you have to enter `104`.
 - In case there is content before the actual text (e.g. a foreword or a Table of Contents), the first true page often occurs later in the PDF.
-In that case, you must enter a __negative page number__, reflecting the true page number the first PDF would have. *Example:* Your PDF is a book which has a foreword, and uses roman numbers for it; true page number 1 is PDF page number 12.
+In that case, you must enter a __negative page number__, reflecting the true page number the first PDF would have. *Example: Your PDF is a book which has a foreword, and uses roman numbers for it; true page number 1 is PDF page number 12.
 If you continued the numbering backwards, the first PDF page would have page number `-10`.
-So you enter the value `-10` when prompted for a page number.
+So you enter the value `-10` when prompted for a page number.*

 ### Automatic Citekey Identification
 If the filename of the pdf is *exactly* the citekey (optionally followed by an underscore and some text like `{citekey}_{title}.pdf`), the citekey for the bibliographic information will be automatically determined.
 Otherwise, you have to enter the citekey manually.
 (You can turn off automatic citekey identification via `aconf`, see (section Configuration)[#configuration].)